splinter7/JCarousel/README.md

 ## Demo

-Open `demo.html` in your browser to see an interactive visual demonstration of the carousel.
+Open `demo/demo.html` in your browser to see an interactive visual demonstration of the carousel.
 The demo includes:
 - Visual display of the 5 items
 - Next/Previous buttons
 - Keyboard navigation (Arrow keys)
-- Real-time display of the current index and selected item
+- Smooth animations as slides transition between positions
+- Zoom controls

 ## Usage